It’s Art Week Miami 2018! Get Ready!

 Pulse Miami Beach

-Indian Beach Park, December 6–9Pulse’s programming this year includes site-specific projects, solo exhibitions, artist talks, and more, and Hosfelt Gallery (San Francisco), Sim Smith (London), and M77 Gallery (Milan) are among the enterprises that will be on hand.
+Indian Beach Park, December 6–9Pulse’s programming this year includes site-specific projects, solo exhibitions, artist talks, and more.
+Additionally, Hosfelt Gallery (San Francisco), Sim Smith (London), and M77 Gallery (Milan) are among the enterprises that will be on hand.
 Single-day tickets are $25.

 Hours and tickets